Digit112/Stereogram-Viewer/README.md

 This viewer written in Javascript loads the two images "left.png" and "right.png" and automatically presents them in the format selected on the page.

+The images included in this repo were created by sycamorph from an original artwork by yakovlev-vad.

 ## Functionality

 This viewer can present the images as an SBS (Side-By-Side), either wall-eyed or cross-eyed, for freeviewing.
 It can also center them on either half of the screen, either in SBS or O/U (Over/Under) format, for use with VR stereoscope viewers that split the screen down the middle.
 For both SBS and O/U VR formats, both half and full aspect ratio options exist.